zhongcan/bigdate-mapreduce/README.md

 # bigdate-mapreduce
-Standalone version of MapReduce implemented by golang
+Standalone version of MapReduce implemented by c++.